amalpadhye/amalpadhye/README.md

-Computer Science Student at UCLA
+Computer Science Student at UCLA\nClass of 2028\nAspiring Software Engineer
-Class of 2028
-Aspiring Software Engineer